Neighborhoods in The Columbia Northeast

 The Columbia Northeast is primarily the 29229 zip code.
 It is the area bordered between I-20 E and I-77 N and bisected by Clemson Road.
 Some consider Blythewood as a part of the Columbia Northeast, but locals separate the Blythewood subdivisions from the Northeast Columbia subdivisions because of the different zip codes.
 The 29229 zip code(Columbia NE) and 29016 zip code (Blythewood) border each other at The Longcreek Plantation neighborhood.
 There are plenty of different styles of homes to choose from in each area.
 Most of the houses for sale in the Columbia Northeast are new construction or built in the past 15-20 years.
 Blythewood also has new home construction but some of the farms and land have not been developed and property owners tend to hold their ground by not selling their acreage.
 The main difference between the two is the lot size for homes.
 Typically, the older the home the larger the lot...but not always.

 If you decide that you want something in an established area feel free to contact us and we can give you information about any particular neighborhood that you are interested in.
-There has to be over 100 neighborhoods in this area and its difficult, even for us, to stay on top of the new developments in Northeast Columbia.
+There have to be over 100 neighborhoods in this area and it's difficult, even for us, to stay on top of the new developments in Northeast Columbia.
 But we are likely to have some information or experience in this area...so let us know if you need any help.

 Here are some neighborhoods in Northeast Columbia Area